 - Seek Legal Action - Pursue a legal action for an identified form of discrimination based upon being in a protected class of individuals.

 An interesting aspect of equity theory is that the same reactions are not generally present when an individual feels that they are over-rewarded (more output) than is otherwise deserved or warranted based upon the input.
-In summary, people just don’t react negatively to being overcompensated.
+In summary, people just do not react negatively to being overcompensated.